Here is your wisdom, they say as they thrust the young reptile into my arms. Guard its life as you guard your own.

-My yearmates, my heart sisters and blood brothers, are also given young reptiles to care for.
-I see each of them cradling their green-scaled, green-eyed charges.
+My year-mates, my heart sisters and blood brothers, are also given young reptiles to care for.
+I see each of them cradling their black-scaled, green-eyed charges.
 I see blood welling from the arm of my name-twin.
 Her reptile has not yet been taught to gentle his claws.

 My reptile is white, not green, and her eyes glow red like the embers of a fire.
-They say our reptiles – our crocodiles – are the descendants of dinosaurs.
-I am certain mine is closer akin to dragons.
+They say our reptiles – our crocodiles – are the descendants of Earth’s dinosaurs.
+But this is not Earth, and I am certain mine is closer akin to dragons.
 Her claws are light against my skin.
 Her ectothermic body presses into my chest, seeking heat.